hendychua/simpleweather/README.md

 ## Using OpenWeather API
 This project uses OpenWeather api to get weather data.
 To use their API, you need to register an account and get an API key.
 For security purposes, the API key is not hardcoded in the project to avoid checking it into source control.
 The API key is being read from a file called keys.plist, which is ignored by `.gitignore`.
 To build this project, you need to add this file yourself.
 The key name is expected to be "openWeatherApiKey".

 Note that this approach only avoids checking in the api key.
-If you build this project and publish to the app store, it is still technically possible for users to decompile your app and retrieve the api key.
+If you build this project and release the app, it may still be possible for users to decompile your app and retrieve the api key.

 ## Differences from the original project
 1. I did not use TSMessages for displaying error messages.